CouncilofLorien/counciloflorien.github.io/docs/cards/G/glove-of-radagast.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
 > > _**Unique.**_ _Radagast specific._ Place this card on Radagast if he is in play.
 Any non-unique ally with 1 mind (a copy of which he does not already control) is considered playable with Radagast at his site.
-This ally may be taken from your discard pile or hand. <br>_"It was said that the glove was imbued with the Wizard's love of the olvar and the kelvar...”_ ***---Kuduk Lore***
+This ally may be taken from your discard pile or hand. <br>_"It was said that the glove was imbued with the Wizard's love of the olvar and the kelvar...”_ ***---&NoBreak;Kuduk Lore***
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>